 - Al-Anon meeting is held Sunday evenings at 6:00 pm

-- Interagency meetings for collaboration of organizations serving the Charleston Area meets quarterly on the last Friday of January, May, and September at 12:00 noon.
+- Interagency meetings for collaboration of organizations serving the Johns, James and Wadamalaw Islands meet quarterly on the last Friday of January, May, and September at 12:00 noon.

-The Neighborhood House, a social service outreach ministry, was established by the Sisters of Charity of Our Lady of Mercy in 1915.
-Located at 77 & 79 America Street in the basement of Our Lady of Mercy Church, the Neighborhood House has for nearly a century served the poorest of the poor in the city of Charleston.
+The Neighborhood House, which serves as the downtown site of Our Lady of Mercy Community Outreach, was originally established by the Sisters of Charity of Our Lady of Mercy in 1915.
+Located at 77 & 79 America Street in the Eastside Community of Charleston, the Neighborhood House has provided help and hope for people in need for over 100 years.

 The Neighborhood House currently provides educational opportunities for adults in basic literacy, budgeting, computer skills, health and wellness, and art programs such as painting and crocheting.
 In addition, programs like the clothing closet, food pantry, emergency financial assistance, and soup kitchen help meet basic needs of those in our community.
 Learn more »